NSO-developer/nfvo-converter-tosca-sol6/documentation/v2mapping.md

                     path_to_value("vnfd.vdu.{}.name".format("0")))
 ```

-Some extensions I have made:
-1. If the entry in maps needs something like vdu_mapping applied to it, you set the entry in maps as
-`{tosca_vdu_name: [sol6_vdu_name, vdu_map]}`
-2. If the entry is supposed to get the value of the key in the TOSCA file, and not the actual data
-at that point, make the key a tuple
-`{(tosca_vdu_name, self.SET_VALUE_KEY), sol6_vdu_name}`

-These can be combined as well
+####Mapping Syntax
 ```
-{(tosca_vdu_name, self.SET_VALUE_KEY), [sol6_vdu_name, vdu_mapping]}
+    (TOSCA_PATH, (Single flag or tuple of flags)):  SOL6_PATH [, MAPPING]
 ```

-Another update.
-I'll finalize this document eventually, but for now it's just notes.

-The first parameter in the mapping is always a tuple, and the second parameter is the flags required
-for the mapping.
-FLAG_BLANK must be set if there are no flags desired.
+The SOL6_PATH can be alone, but if a mapping is required then the value must be a list with the path as the first
+element and the mapping as the second.

 ###Mapping arbitrary number of variables
-The problem that I've just run into is the need to map lists inside of VDUs.
+The problem is the need to map lists inside of VDUs.
 There is currently not a way
 to do that with the system I have set up.

 Example problem